SimonPaske/TYMS/README.md

 - Option for "Delete Information from TYMS":
   - When the user selects Delete Information from TYMS, the table will be printed with the row numbers and the user will be prompted to enter the corresponding row number to delete it.
-  - When the user enters the row number they will be asked to confirm their choice by pressing the "Enter" button on a keyboard or typing "cancel" to cancel the operation and back to the main menu.
+  - When the users enter the row number they will be asked to confirm their choice by pressing the "Enter" button on a keyboard or typing "cancel" to cancel the operation and back to the main menu.
   - If a user press the "Enter" the program deletes the selected row and asks the user to continue or leave the operation by typing "y" or "n" respectively.
   - Back to Main Menu - When the user type "quit" instead of row number, the program goes back to the main menu.